Last Modified: 27 Nov 2012

 Please allow US$28 for international departure tax.

 Costa Rica is a country which, in parts, is more developed compared to other Latin America countries.
 A high standard of living means that prices of food and activities can be as high as what you would expect to pay in the US, Europe, Australia, New Zealand, etc; and you should budget accordingly.
+This also means high standards of service, well maintained gear, clear paths and signalling and well trained local guides that allow you to make the most of every activity.

 This trip is operated by our experienced local partner, The Adventure Company.